ViralTexts/gtr-clusters/clusters/18360226-sn83035366-FragmentFoundInASkeletonCase.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-at eye shall be forever bright.
+t eye shall be forever bright.
 When stars and suns are sunk in night.
 Within this hollow cavern hang
 The ready, swift and tuneful tongue.